 To a beginner, all types of keyboards appear the same with groupings of white and black keys.
-However, each type of instrument is different in feel, size, weight, cost and may even be played differently.
+However, each type of instrument is different in feel, size, weight, and cost and may even be played differently.

-In my article on "Types of Pianos", I had talked about Acoustic Pianos and Electro-Mechanical Keyboards in detail.
+In my article on “Types of Pianos“, I talked about Acoustic Pianos and Electro-Mechanical Keyboards in detail.
 Before delving into the types of electronic keyboards, I want to introduce you to some very common features that most modern keyboards have.
 This will help you in appreciating the differences between various types of keyboards.

 If you want to buy your first keyboard, this article, along with our articles “Electronic Keyboards – Types and Functions” and “Tips on Buying your First Keyboard” will provide all the information that you are looking for.